nicoripkip/ti_as_robot/README.md

 This robot is a member of a bigger swarm of antdroid and is created for the course TINLAB Autonomous Systems at the Rotterdam University of Applied Sciences.

+## Schematics

+The schematics can be found under a folder called designs.
+The Schematics consists of a Fusion360 file with the chassis and an electrical schematic for the PCB.
+It also contains a gerber file for the PCB.

 ## Dependencies

 - <a href="https://registry.platformio.org/libraries/knolleary/PubSubClient">PubSubClient</a>